Chicago Project Room

 Chicago Project Room (CPR) was a contemporary art gallery founded in 1996 by Michael Hall (at 2136 W. Chicago Avenue) in Chicago.

 History

-From 1996–98, there were many solo exhibitions from emerging artists, such Carol Jackson, Helen Mirra, Mindy Schwartz, Jane Benson, Nick Frank and others, developing an open space for emerging artists to produce solo exhibitions.
+From 1996 to 1998, there were many solo exhibitions from emerging artists, such Carol Jackson, Helen Mirra, Mindy Rose Schwartz, Jane Benson, Nick Frank and others, developing an open space for emerging artists to produce solo exhibitions.

 Daniel Hug joined the gallery in 1998 and the gallery relocated to a loft in Wicker Park (1464 N. Milwaukee Ave.), during this period CPR focused on promoting a smaller group of local artists and collaborating more with international artists who had yet to exhibit in Chicago.
 CPR also participated in international art fairs LISTE, Basel (1999 and 2000) and Artforum Berlin among others.
 In summer 2000, the gallery moved to Los Angeles where it was located at 6130 Wilshire Boulevard, until its premature closure in 2002.
 The gallery organized many group and solo exhibitions and presented many positions for the first time in L.A., including Martin Boyce, Olaf Breuning, Torbjorn Rodland.